dreamcatcher-tech/napps/reasoning/discussion-topics.md

 9. Additional house rules:
    - use key words to indicate that you have finished speaking and that the llm should start processing

+10. what is the name of the platform we are making - the base ui - the most general of interfaces ?